iled/gsimcli/README.md

 ## Documentation

-The Sphinx documentation is hosted at readthedocs.org: http://gsimcli.readthedocs.org
+The documentation is hosted at readthedocs.org: http://gsimcli.readthedocs.org

 Browse and post issues and contributions [here]